 I'm afraid there is no right answer to that question.
 It's the choice between boiling silk worms alive or something derived from crude oil that might also end up strangling animals.
 Great.

-Last year I saw this photo online that I couldn’t get out of my mind.
-Nylon threads look so benign, but they are tear-proof which is a huge problem.
+In the end, it was this photo that made me choose silk floss.
+Nylon threads look so benign, but they are tear-proof, which is a huge problem.

 (More here 😢)